-The goal of this post is to give teams a solid introduction on how to have not-sucky Sprint Retrospectives.
-In the full Guide to Effective Agile Retrospectives, which will be released soon, I go even more in-depth and also include examples and descriptions of recommended activities to help improve this Scrum Event that Team Members and ScrumMasters often struggle to fully understand and do well.
+The goal of this post is to give teams a basic, solid introduction on how to have not-sucky Sprint Retrospectives.
+I cover here the common misunderstandings about retrospectives and share the fundamentals of how to have an effective Sprint Retrospective.
+If you’re later interested in going in-depth on this topic, my Guide to Effective Agile Retrospectives also includes examples and descriptions of recommended activities to help improve this Scrum Event that Team Members and ScrumMasters often struggle with.

 Retrospectives are explicitly part of Scrum – “The Sprint Retrospective is an opportunity for the Scrum Team to inspect itself and create a plan for improvements to be enacted during the next Sprint.” and implicitly part of the whole Agile movement – witness Agile Manifesto Principle #12: “At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.”